aws-samples/genai-system-evaluation/README.md

 This repository contains sample notebooks to demonstrate how to evaluate an LLM-augmented system.
 It provides tools and methods for local evaluation.

+## PreRequisites
+These notebooks were tested with Python 3.12.
+If you're running locally, ensure you're using 3.12 (preferably using pyenv).
+Also ensure that you have the AWS CLI setup with the credentials you want set to the default profile

 ## Table of Contents

 - [Folder Structure](#folder-structure)